Philadelphia Greyhound Terminal

+The Philadelphia Greyhound Terminal (currently operating as the Philadelphia Parking Authority Transportation Center) is the primary intercity bus station in Philadelphia, Pennsylvania.

-The station contained seating areas, a full service ticket counters, a snack bar, food and beverage vending machines, televisions, video games, pay telephones, and restrooms.
+The station contains seating areas, full service ticket counters, food and beverage vending machines, televisions, a lactation pod, and restrooms.

+The station closed on June 23, 2023 but has since reopened on May 1, 2026 in anticipation of the many events occurring in Philadelphia for the United States Semiquincentennial.
+It is now operated by the Philadelphia Parking Authority.

 History

+20th century

 The site of the Philadelphia Greyhound Terminal was originally the location of the Harrison Stores building, which burned down in 1984 while under renovation.
 In 1985, the building was demolished and replaced with the bus station.
 Prior to this, the Greyhound bus station was at the current site of the BNY Mellon Center at 1735 Market Street.